 Are you ready to see how easy this Gluten Free Cranberry Stuffing recipe is to make?

-Step 1: First, place your favorite gluten-free bread on a cutting board.
+Step 1: Place your favorite gluten-free bread on a cutting board.

 Step 3: In a pan, cook the pears, cranberries, and mushrooms on medium heat for 8-10 minutes.